chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-11-Build-and-Secure-Networks-in-Google-Cloud-Challenge-Lab.md

 1. Remove the overly permissive rules
 2. Start the bastion host instance
-3. Create a firewall rule that allows SSH (tcp/22) from the IAP service and add network tag on bastion
+3. Create a firewall rule that allows SSH (tcp/22) from the IAP service and add a network tag on `bastion`
-4. Create a firewall rule that allows traffic on HTTP (tcp/80) to any address and add network tag on juice-shop
+4. Create a firewall rule that allows traffic on HTTP (tcp/80) to any address and add a network tag on `juice-shop`
-5. Create a firewall rule that allows traffic on SSH (tcp/22) from acme-mgmt-subnet network address and add network tag on juice-shop
+5. Create a firewall rule that allows traffic on SSH (tcp/22) from `acme-mgmt-subnet` network address and add a network tag on `juice-shop`
-6. SSH to bastion host via IAP and juice-shop via bastion
+6. SSH to bastion host via IAP and `juice-shop` via `bastion`

 ## 1. Remove the overly permissive rules